Ashwin-S-Nambiar/GITHUB-AshwinSNambiar_SCIFOR/README.md

 # Meta Scifor Training Repository
-Contains mainly of assignments other work done during the training.
+Contains mainly of assignments and other work done during the training for Front-end Development Intern.